 ROBERT F. KENNEDY, JR., ENVIRONMENTALIST: So I'm going to tell you this: that the next time you see John Stossel or Glenn Beck or Rush Limbaugh or Sean Hannity, these flat-Earthers, these corporate toadies, lying to you, lying to the American public, and telling you that global warming doesn't exist.
 You send an e-mail to their advertisers and tell them you're not going to buy their products anymore.

 (END VIDEO CLIP)

 HANNITY: A very angry man.
-Joining us now with more on the Live Earth hot air, author of "The Politically Incorrect Guide to Global Warming," Chris Horner, the president and founder of the Global Warming Action Conference, John Cleveland, and from Natural Resource Defense Council, Jon Coifman is with us.
+Joining us now with more on the Live Earth hot air, author of "The Politically Incorrect Guide to Global Warming," John Cleveland, and from Natural Resource Defense Council, Jon Coifman is with us.

 Gentlemen, welcome back.

 First of all, he not only said that about me, you know, flat-Earthers, corporate toadies, we're lying, then he also said about corporations.
 He called them "villains that put their interests above the American peoples' interests," that corporate interests, that they're traitors and we should treat corporations like traitors.

 JON COIFMAN, NATURAL RESOURCES DEFENSE COUNCIL: Well, Sean, I'll tell you, I think that at some point somebody is going to begin asking the question when it was that conservatives decided they were going to surrender conservation...

 HANNITY: Every time you're on you give me — you know, I'm asking you about his rhetoric.
 Does that bother you?